VivenPuthenpurayil/chess-graph/README.md

 ### Code Organization

-Data of random online chess games: chess-graph/data/lichess_games.txt
+Data of random online chess games:<br>
+chess-graph/data/lichess_games.txt<br>

-Data of just carlsen grandmaster games: chess-graph/data/carlsen_preprocessed.txt
+Data of just carlsen grandmaster games:<br>
+chess-graph/data/carlsen_preprocessed.txt<br>

-Script to process the data:
+Script to process the data:<br>
-chess-graph/code/src/scripts/preprocess.py
+chess-graph/code/src/scripts/preprocess.py<br>

-Files which creates our graph from the data: chess-graph/code/src/position.h chess-graph/code/src/graph_generator.h chess-graph/code/src/graph.h
+Files which creates our graph from the data:<br>
+chess-graph/code/src/position.h<br>
+chess-graph/code/src/graph_generator.h<br>
+chess-graph/code/src/graph.h<br>

-File which houses our Brandes, Eulerian, and Tarjans algorithim: chess-graph/code/src/graph_algorithms.h
+File which houses our Brandes, Eulerian, and Tarjans algorithim:<br>
+chess-graph/code/src/graph_algorithms.h<br>

-File that creates the visualization of the chess board chess-graph/code/src/visualizer.h
+File that creates the visualization of the chess board<br>
+chess-graph/code/src/visualizer.h<br>

-Output of the visualization:
+Output of the visualization:<br>
-chess-graph/output
+chess-graph/output<br>

-Test files located here
+Test files located here<br>
-chess-graph/code/tests
+chess-graph/code/tests<br>

 ### Running Instructions
 Once you are in the chess-graph directory to run the code you need to run this in your terminal